Rose and Wendy | Edited by Martin

 From the moment you pay for your goods or service to the second it's delivered, the retailer - not the courier or delivery company - is responsible, as that's who your contract is with.
-So the retailer should always be your first port of call for any complaints.
+So it should always be your first port of call for any complaints.

 This applies even if you've paid extra for a specific courier company via the retailer.
 The same rights and remedies apply if you've a contract for installation, or have arranged for a service to be carried out, and it's been breached due to a no-show.

 The only exception is if you arranged delivery yourself separately with the courier company.
 In this case, rather than being an ancillary, it's the core service you've paid for that has failed (full info on that in the Consumer Rights guide).

 The point of compensation is to put you in the same position you would have been in had the contract not been broken.
 So the consequential loss you may be able to claim for, and the amount, depends on if you lost out because of the missed delivery.

 What if the company has a consequential loss exclusion clause?

 Whether it's valid is a legal grey area.
 The mere fact a company has an exclusion clause prohibiting consequential loss claims doesn't mean it's allowed.
 It may be an unfair contract term, in which case there's a chance it may not be valid, so don't let it unnecessarily put you off making a complaint (though it may make you think twice before shelling out to go to court).